PRELIMINARY INVENTORY OF THE HAL GLICKSMAN PAPERS, CIRCA 1927-2010

 Scope and Content Note

-Includes letters regarding repairs and plans for construction, floor plans and quarterly reports from the committee on buildings
+Includes letters regarding repairs and plans for construction, floor plans and

-Box 30, Folder 1-2
+box 30, folder 1-2

 Security